Mr-Coxall/Computer-Based-Problem-Solving/docs/problem-solving/example-problems.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Now that you have proven that the answer is 98 days, make sure you document it, so that someone else does not have to figure it out but can just refer to your answer and check your solution.

-Remember not to always go with your gut instinct and think because it is following a patter you know the answer instantly without following through with the steps.
+Remember not to always go with your gut instinct and think because it is following a pattern you know the answer instantly without following through with the steps.
 Do all six steps and always check your answer.